 Why does blue and yellow are the dominant colors in La Boca Buenos Aires?
 First of all, because of the Boca Juniors.
 The football club is immensely popular in Buenos Aires and the world.

 In 1906 the Boca Juniors and Nottingham de Almagro played against each other.
-Because the two teams had familiar club colors, it was the idea: who wins the game, keeps their club colors.
+Because the two teams had familiar club colors, it was the idea: whoever wins the game, keep their club colors.
 The Boca Juniors lost the game.
 Afterward, the idea was that they would take the colors of the first ship that enters the La Boca harbor in Buenos Aires.
 And the first ship was from Sweden, blue and yellow!